 King Tides normally occur a few times per year and often cause nuisance flooding in coastal and low-lying areas.
 King Tides can be observed 1.5 – 2 hours before and after peak times.
 More severe flooding may result if King Tides coincide with bad weather conditions such as heavy rains, strong winds, or big waves.
 However, sea-level rise is causing these tides to happen more frequently, to last longer and extend further inland than in the past.

-Based on the National Oceanic and Atmospheric Administration’s tide predictions, King Tides are expected in South Florida on the following dates during the fall of 2021.
+Based on NOAA’s tide predictions, king tides are expected in South Florida on the following dates during the fall of 2022.

 Preparing for King Tides